ensdomains/docs/contract-api-reference/name-processing.md

 ---
-description: Describes how to normalise and hash ENS names.
+description: Describes how to normalize and hash ENS names.
 ---

 # Name Processing

-In place of human-readable names, ENS works purely with fixed length 256 bit cryptographic hashes.
+In place of human-readable names, ENS works purely with fixed length 256-bit cryptographic hashes.
 In order to derive the hash from a name while still preserving its hierarchal properties, a process called Namehash is used.
 For example, the namehash of 'alice.eth' is _0x787192fc5378cc32aa956ddfdedbf26b24e8d78e40109add0eea2c1a012c3dec_; this is the representation of names that is used exclusively inside ENS.

-Before being hashed with namehash, names are first normalised, using a process called UTS-46 normalisation.
+Before being hashed with namehash, names are first normalized, using a process called UTS-46 normalization.
 This ensures that upper- and lower-case names are treated equivalently, and that invalid characters are prohibited.
-Anything that hashes and resolves a name **must** first normalise it, to ensure that all users get a consistent view of ENS.
+Anything that hashes and resolves a name **must** first normalize it, to ensure that all users get a consistent view of ENS.

 ## Normalising Names

-Before a name can be converted to a node hash using Namehash, the name must first be normalised and checked for validity - for instance, converting _fOO.eth_ into _foo.eth_, and prohibiting names containing forbidden characters such as underscores.
-It is crucial that all applications follow the same set of rules for normalisation and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.
+Before a name can be converted to a node hash using Namehash, the name must first be normalized and checked for validity - for instance, converting _fOO.eth_ into _foo.eth_, and prohibiting names containing forbidden characters such as underscores.
+It is crucial that all applications follow the same set of rules for normalization and validation, as otherwise two users entering the same name on different systems may resolve the same human-readable name into two different ENS names.

-Applications using ENS and processing human-readable names must follow [UTS46](http://unicode.org/reports/tr46/) for normalisation and validation.
+Applications using ENS and processing human-readable names must follow [UTS46](http://unicode.org/reports/tr46/) for normalization and validation.
 Processing should be done with non-transitional rules, and with UseSTD3ASCIIRules=true.

-The [eth-ens-namehash](https://www.npmjs.com/package/eth-ens-namehash) Javascript library performs both normalisation and hashing as described here.
-All of the [ENS libraries](../developer-guide/ens-libraries.md) covered in the DApp Developer Guide also perform normalisation and hashing.
+The [eth-ens-namehash](https://www.npmjs.com/package/eth-ens-namehash) Javascript library performs both normalization and hashing as described here.
+All of the [ENS libraries](../developer-guide/ens-libraries.md) covered in the DApp Developer Guide also perform normalization and hashing.

 ## Hashing Names